FLSA Timekeeping Requirements

 Every covered employer must keep certain records for each non-exempt worker.
-The law requires this information to be accurate.
+The department of labor requires accurate records.
 The following is a listing of the basic records that an employer must maintain:

 - Time and day of week when employee's workweek begins